tiospicar/python-neural-network-from-scratch/README.md

 - "Train" button trains the network (use when you are done with creating training samples)
 - in "Label" textbox set the name of the data sample that is drawn on the canvas

-I found out that these parameters are working great:
+I found that these parameters work great:
 - Points: 20
 - Learning rate: 0.1
 - Hidden layer neurons: 100